USS Laertes: World War II service

 Sailing to Norfolk on 31 March, Laertes underwent shakedown before departing on 6 May for the Pacific.
 Arriving at Pearl Harbor on 6 June, she proceeded on 19 June to Eniwetok, where for almost 4 months she repaired ships damaged during the final battles of the war.
 In October, she steamed to Okinawa, then sailed for the west coast on 8 November, arriving at Bremerton, Washington on 1 December.
 She served as a preinactivation repair ship until 17 April 1946 when she steamed to San Diego for similar duty.
 Laertes decommissioned on 15 January 1947 and entered the Pacific Reserve Fleet.

 Korean War service

 Laertes recommissioned on 19 December 1951 at San Diego.
 She operated out of San Diego as a unit of Service Force, Pacific Fleet, until 7 June 1952, when she deployed to the Far East.
 Steaming via Pearl Harbor, she reached Sasebo, Japan on 10 July for operations with Service Squadron 3.
-She served in the Far East for more than 5 months, servicing ships of the United States Seventh Fleet at Sasebo and at Pusan, Korea, and steaming off the coasts of Japan and Korea.
+She served in the Far East for more than 5 months, servicing ships of the United States Seventh Fleet at Sasebo and Pusan, Korea, and steaming off the coasts of Japan and Korea.

 Departing Sasebo on 3 January 1953, she sailed for San Diego, arriving on 27 January.
 Laertes deployed to Pearl Harbor from 10 March to 6 June, then steamed to Long Beach, California on 8 July.
 She returned to San Diego on 1 December.